Postpartum Depression: How To Deal With It

 Get regular exercise

-Exercise is known to have antidepressant effect.
+Exercise is known to have an antidepressant effect.
 Daily yoga will keep you healthy, fit and calm.
 Taking your little one in a pram into the park will prove to be therapeutic.

 Problems while breastfeeding can be one of the major reasons for depression.
 There are some cases where women develop depression symptoms while breastfeeding.
 Bonding with your baby and keeping him close to you while breastfeeding can be very satisfying.
 You can choose any comfortable position for nursing.
-If you are worried about whether your milk supply is enough for your baby, you can read about how to increase milk supply here.
+If you are worried about whether your milk supply is enough for your baby, you can read about how to increase your milk supply here.